 Source Location / Explanation Sediment Resuspension/ Sloughing Watershed-wide.
 Metals such as Cd, Cu, and Pb have an affinity for sediments.
 Previous studies have identified impoundments in the Massachusetts portion of the Blackstone River where sediments have become entrenched behind dams.
 Flow fluctuations due to precipitation, runoff, and hydropower operations may increase bank scouring, sloughing, and re-suspension of bottom sediment.
 This re-suspended contaminated material moves into the water column and can be transported and redeposited several miles downstream.
 Waste Sources Watershed-Wide.
-Waste sources include waste cleanup such as superfund sites, federal facilities, brownfields, underground storage tank system releases and waste lagoons.
-From Massachusetts segments of river.
-The Blackstone River Watershed TM showed significant pollutant loads coming across the state line for both bacte metals.
-Historically, NPDES permitted facilities in MA were issued permits w winter bacteria limits that were documented to cause exceedances in the RI p the river, where no seasonal bacteria criteria are applied.
-More recent NPDES have resolved this issue.
-CSO discharges in Worcester may also contribute to pollutant concentrations in the RI portion of the Blackstone.
+Waste sources include waste cleanup such as superfund sites, federa facilities, brownfields, underground storage tank system releases and waste lagoons.
+Massachusetts Source From Massachusetts segments of river.
+The Blackstone River Watershed TMDL data showed significant pollutant loads coming across the state line for both bacteria and metals.
+Historically, NPDES permitted facilities in MA were issued permits with winter bacteria limits that were documented to cause exceedances in the RI portion of the river, where no seasonal bacteria criteria are applied.
+More recent NPDES permits have resolved this issue.
+CSO discharges in Worcester may also contribute to elevated pollutant concentrations in the RI portion of the Blackstone.
 Branch River Branch River.
 Results of the Blackstone River Watershed TMDL field study show that the Branch River is a consistent and significant source of lead to the Blackstone during dry weather.
 Wet-weather contributions of lead from the Branch River are relatively low and not a concern.